ashokrajaboda/kafka-samples/README.md

 ## Docker compose

 This code includes a `docker-compose.yml` file so you can use Docker Compose to start up Kafka, no installation needed.

-## Did I help you?

-Give a star to this project and/or [buy me a coffee](https://buymeacoff.ee/ZyLJNUR) 😄